Beat It: Eddie Van Halen's guitar solo

 Eddie Van Halen, lead guitarist of hard rock band Van Halen, was asked to add a guitar solo.
 When initially contacted by Jones, Van Halen thought he was receiving a prank call.
-Having established that the call was genuine, Van Halen used a Hartley–Thompson amplifier borrowed from guitarist Allan Holdsworth and recorded his guitar solo free of charge.
+Having established that the call was genuine, Van Halen used a rented Marshall amplifier, set up to use alongside his Frankenstrat guitar and an Echoplex, then recorded two takes of the solo free of charge.
 "I did it as a favor", the musician later said.
 "I was a complete fool, according to the rest of the band, our manager and everyone else.
 I was not used.
 I knew what I was doing—I don't do something unless I want to do it."
-Van Halen recorded his contribution following Jones and Jackson arriving at the guitarist's house with a "skeleton version" of the song.
-Fellow guitarist Steve Lukather recalled, "Initially, we rocked it out as Eddie had played a good solo—but Quincy thought it was too tough.
+Van Halen reported in 2015 that he also helped rearrange the song: they wanted him to solo over the chorus, but he suggested doing the solo over the verse section instead with the chord change underneath, which he felt worked better.
+The edits made based on this, however, interfered with the SMPTE timecode on the multitrack reel needed to synchronise with other multitrack reels for the complete song.
+Thus, guitarist Steve Lukather and drummer Jeff Porcaro had to re-cut the basic tracks of the song to fit around Jackson's lead vocal and the guitar solo with the help of engineer Humberto Gatica.
+Lukather recalled, "Initially, we rocked it out as Eddie had played a good solo—but Quincy thought it was too tough.
 So I had to reduce the distorted guitar sound and that is what was released."
-Two versions of the solo were recorded.
-VanHalen reported in 2015 that he also rearranged the song and asked Jones to edit the chords so his solo could be in the key of E.

 Right before Van Halen's guitar solo begins, a noise is heard that sounds like somebody knocking at a door.
 It is reported that the knock was a person walking into Van Halen's recording studio.
 Another story has claimed that the sound was simply the musician knocking on his own guitar.
+Jackson performed the knocking sounds himself by striking a drum case.
+In the song credits provided for the album, Jackson is listed as "drum case beater".

-The engineers were shocked during the recording of Van Halen's solo to discover that the sound of his guitar had caused the monitor speaker in the control room to catch fire, causing one to exclaim, "This must be really good!"

-Following Jackson's death in 2009, Van Halen described working with him as "one of my fondest memories in my career".
+It was reported that during the marathon mixing sessions, the engineers were shocked while working on Van Halen's solo to discover that the sound of his guitar caused the monitor speaker in the control room to catch fire, allegedly causing "Thriller" songwriter Rod Temperton to exclaim, "This must be really good!"
+In an interview in 2016, this was confirmed to be an urban legend.
+Following Jackson's death in 2009, Van Halen described working with him as "one of [the] fondest memories in [his] career".